 Proceedings of the 3rd International WAVEX Conference: The World Association of Vibration Exercise Expertswill be held at the CHU-Université de Reims Champagne-Ardenne, France, August 29-31, 2019.

 Conference Proceedings will be published in cooperation with Springer in IWAVEX Edited Books (ISSN: 2194-5357). online casino bonus ohne einzahlung sofort 2020 presented during the conference and peer-review accepted in the Conference Proceedings with at least one registered author will also be submitted to

 EI Engineering Index,

-ACM Digital Library, DBLP, SCOPUS, Google Scholar and Springerlink.
+ACM Digital Library, DBLP, SCOPUS, slots no deposits, Google Scholar and Springerlink.
 Selected papers will also be considered for publication in special issue of HSI international journal.